 in the twenty-four hour marathon to take place at the

 Maritime Museum on Beach Street at San Francisco’s Aquatic Park

-Walker Brents III plumbs the depths of Melville’s mind from his childhood intellectual maturation — signaled by his matriculation into the English Department of his prep school on Sept.
-28, 1829 at age ten — to his thirst for a life at sea in his early twenties, to his quest for the literary genius that enabled him to pen his first novel, Typee, in his mid-twenties and Moby Dick as he turned thirty.
+Once we’ve really heard the book from the hardy crew that awaits you later at the marathon, Walker Brents III plumbs the depths of Melville’s mind from his childhood intellectual maturation — signaled by his matriculation into the English Department of his grammar and prep school on Sept.
+28, 1829, at age ten — to his thirst and quest for a life at sea in his early twenties, to the flowering of his literary genius, penning his first novel, Typee, in his mid-twenties and Moby Dick as he turned thirty.

 A few months after the ten-year old Herman Melville started 4th grade, his father wrote to a friend:

 Herman I think is making more progress than formerly, & without being a bright Scholar, he maintains a respectable standing, & would proceed further, if he could only be induced to study more—being a most amiable & innocent child, I cannot find it in my heart to coerce him.

 Obviously, there’s great hope for all our children!
 Hear the tale of Captain Ahab, and the tale of young Herman Melville, in search of Moby Dick, the Great White Whale!

 Our events are put on under the umbrella of the nonprofit Bird & Beckett Cultural Legacy Project (the "BBCLP").
 That's how we fund our ambitious schedule of 300 or so concerts and literary events every year.

 The BBCLP is a 501(c)(3) non-profit...